phoubia/vexillon/source/README.md

 # Contribute by making a stylesheet

 Download and modify the files in this folder and paste them in your Vexillon directory.
-You are not allowed to sell it or anything, to share it with other Vexillon users share it in our Discord Server
+You are not allowed to sell it or anything, to share it with other Vexillon users share it in our Discord Server.
+We all know how our ui doesn't look very great.
+Doing this helps alot of people out

  ### Liscense